mcsee/Software-Design-Articles/Articles/Wordle/How to Develop a Wordle Game using TDD in 25 Minutes/readme.md

 * * *

 As always.
-Me stop faking it and decide to make it.
+We stop faking it and decide to make it.

 > Failed asserting that false is true.